-- Enhanced the Sierra Madre Fire Training to attract and train additional volunteer firefighter recruits. - Retained volunteer firefighters with the continued membership in the Volunteer Length of Service Award. - Restructured the Fire Department to improve services and response times to the community. - Updated preplans for the schools, churches, commercial zones, and the City's interface zone. - Continued cooperation with and supported the Sierra Madre Citizen Emergency Response Team (CERT) Program. - Created a department newsletter to bolster inter-department communication and morale. - Inspected 253 commercial buildings to ensure compliance with local Fire Codes.
+- Enhanced the Sierra Madre Fire Training to attract and train additional volunteer firefighter recruits. - Retained volunteer firefighters with the continued membership in the Volunteer Length of Service Award. - Updated preplans for the schools, churches, commercial zones, and the City's interface zone. - Completed and issued the revised Sierra Madre Fire Department Fire Policy Manual. - Completed installation of the SMART Classroom training utility, purchased with a grant through the Los Angeles Area Fire Chiefs' Association. - Continued cooperation with and supported the Sierra Madre Citizen Emergency Response Team (CERT) Program. - Installed a 2,000 gallon Porta Tank on the Water Tender using funds donated by the Berger Foundation to the Sierra Madre Volunteer Firefighters' Association in the mid 1990's. - Hosted several Educational Fairs on Fire and Emergency Preparedness. - Renewed over 550 members to the Paramedic Subscription Program. - Completed Phos-Check around Chantry Flat, Rose Bowl, and La Verne.

-2013 Year in Review
+2014 Year in Review

-On behalf of the Sierra Madre Fire Department, it has been my pleasure to present to you the 2013 Annual Report.
+On behalf of the Sierra Madre Fire Department, it has been my pleasure to present to you the 2014 Annual Report.
 This report includes the Department's activities and accomplishments for the year.
 As shown throughout this report, the Department continues to strive to stand ready in preparedness to meet the needs of our community.
 Our volunteers and administrative staff all come together to ensure the highest level of safety and care to our citizens and visitors alike.

-Department members participated in a total of 5,090 hours of training.
-The Fire Prevention Bureau conducted 2,365 inspections.
-I am pleased to announce that our Emergency Medical Services division has completed its sixth Paramedic Program audit review, and has successfully passed with 100% compliance in all review areas.
-Due to their dedicated efforts of working alongside other city departments, the City of Sierra Madre is among one of the safest in the San Gabriel Valley.
+Department members participated in a total of 6,286 hours of training.
+The Fire Prevention Bureau conducted 1,757 inspections.
+I am pleased to announce that our Emergency Medical Services division has completed its seventh Paramedic Program audit review, and has successfully passed with 100% compliance in all review areas.
+Response times for both the Engine and RA have decreased to less than 5 minutes on average.